NAMIBIA 13 Days or NAMIBIA EXPRESS 7 Days

 The park is home to over 100 species of lichen, desert-adapted elephants, rhinos, and lions.
 The Kunene River mouth is a key wetland.

-Terrace Bay, the only year-round accommodation accessible by regular car, offers beachfront chalets and is popular with anglers.
-Aside from fishing and a nearby 4×4 dune drive, activities are limited.
+Terrace Bay, the only place open all year that regular cars can reach, it has beachfront chalets and is popular with fishermen.
+Besides fishing and a nearby 4×4 dune ride, there are few activities.

 There are two park entrances: